camunda/camunda-platform-helm/docs/gha-workflows.md

 ## Integration tests

-The most important workflow is the [main integration workflow](../.github/workflows/test-integration-main.yaml), where each Camunda Platform component can reuse that workflow in their CI pipelines to ensure that each component works as expected within the Camunda Platform as a whole.
+The most important workflow is the [main integration workflow](../.github/workflows/test-integration-main.yaml), where each Camunda component can reuse that workflow in their CI pipelines to ensure that each component works as expected within the Camunda as a whole.

-To embed the Camunda Platform Helm chart integration tests in your GHA workflow, you need to use the following:
+To embed the Camunda Helm chart integration tests in your GHA workflow, you need to use the following:

 ```yaml